BIIGitHub/bii-publications/content/posts/2020-03-20-toward-comprehensive-allosteric-control-over-protein-activity.md

   in the highly specific, non-competitive, and modulatory nature of their actions calls for deeper theoretical understanding of allosteric communication.
+uploadfile: /media/uploads/structure_27_866_towards_compr_allo_control.pdf
 tags:
-  - GUARNERA E
+  - Guarnera E
-  - BEREZOVSKY IN
+  - Berezovsky IN
 categories:
   - Physics and Evolution of Biological Macromolecules
   - Biomolecular Modelling and Design Division